Vikas0693/kudvenkat-AngularCrud/project-readme.md

 Video 32: ngswitch to display department name instead of id
     a)*its a combination of 3 directives ngSwitch,ngSwitchCase,ngSwitchDefault
-    b)*we are not using * in ngSwitch because its not a structural directive
+    b)*we are not using * in ngSwitch because its not a structural directive Video 33: Passing data from parent to child using @Input() decoarator